font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-gke-migration.md

 gcloud dns record-sets transaction add -z=${ZONE_NAME} --name="pacman.${DNS_NAME}" --type=A --ttl=1 "${PACMAN_SRC_PUBLIC_IP}"
 gcloud dns record-sets transaction execute -z=${ZONE_NAME}
 ```

+## Play Pac-Man

+Go ahead and play a few rounds of Pac-Man and invite your friends and colleagues by giving them your FQDN to your Pac-Man application
+e.g. [http://pacman.example.com/](http://pacman.example.com/) (replace `example.com` with your DNS name).

+The `Zone:` field at the top represents the zone you're game is running in.
+When you save your score, it will automatically save the
+zone you were playing in and display it in the High Score list.

+See who can get the highest score!

 ## Migrate Pac-Man Application to Cluster B (Manually)